raesene/kubernetes-presentation/_posts/0000-01-01-introduction.md

 Note:

 We can used etcdctl to dump the contents of the database.
+Importantly one of the things that etcd stores is all Kubernetes secrets are stored in clear text in etcd.
+An attacker who can either get access to the etcd service or can get access to the underlying node can pwn all secrets.
+A good secrets management post is at https://medium.com/on-docker/secrets-and-lie-abilities-the-state-of-modern-secret-management-2017-c82ec9136a3d#.k3yxv32o9

 ---